elvinos/Phase1SSC/LatestBuild/ReportSections/phase1.md

 An Open-Loop system is a where behavioural characteristics can be controlled manually.
 These changes are not fed back into the system, therefore the output has no effect on the input of the system \cite{openloop}; meaning self-correction is not possible.
 In the case of the Quanser-Control Rig, elevation angle was independent of the output and was manually controlled, whereas pitch and travel data was manually fed back to the system.
 Figure \ref{intrograph} shows the open loop behaviour of the elevation axis, as the elevation angle was varied between 10 and 40 degrees.

-# Method and Results
+# Method

 ## Finding Experimentation Results from Quansers

-\begin{enumerate}
-  \item
-    \parbox[t]{\dimexpr\textwidth-\leftmargin}{%
-      \vspace{-3mm}
-      \begin{wrapfigure}{r}{0.6\textwidth}
-      \vspace{-10pt}
-        \centering
-        \captionof{table}{Table Showing Key Parameter Calculations \cite{vibnote},\cite{vibnote2}}
-\includegraphics[trim = 0 0 0 0, clip, width=\linewidth]{eqtable.pdf}
-\label{eqtable}
-\vspace{-25pt}
-      \end{wrapfigure}
-      Replace the elevator input with a step block, using the parameters: Start Time: 40s, Start Value: -2, End Value: -1 to 2.
+1. Replace the elevator input with a step block, using the parameters: Start Time: 40s, Start Value: -2, End Value: -1 to 2.
 This was used to automate the step input at a specific time for each elevator input test.
 A step input time of 40s was chosen to allow the initial response to settle to an acceptable level (see Figure \ref{intrograph}).

-      \vspace{3mm}
-      \item Use range of elevator input values, varying from an initial value of -2 to 2 in steps of 1.
+2. Use range of elevator input values, varying from an initial value of -2 to 2 in steps of 1.
 Repeat each test case, saving workspace variables.

-      \vspace{3mm}
-      \item Check data for anomalies, Averaged repeats for valid results across the different step inputs.
+3. Check the data for anomalies, average valid repeats to obtain the experimental response across the different step inputs, see Figure \ref{intrograph}.
-    }
-  \end{enumerate}

 ## Analyse Transfer Function

-1. Isolate elevation values for corresponding inputs from 40s to 80s; this captures this captures the response after step input.

-2. In order to estimate a transfer function - the following parameters were calculated: Natural frequency, Undamped natural frequency and damping ratio, refer to Table \ref{eqtable}.
+Isolate elevation values for corresponding inputs from 40s to 80s; this captures the response after the step input.In order to estimate the transfer function, the following parameters were calculated: Natural Frequency $\omega_d$, Undamped Natural Frequency $\omega_n$ and the Damping ratio $\zeta$.
+Refer to Table \ref{eqtable} for equations used.

 ### Second Order
 To calculate the Second Order Transfer-Function, a forced response behaviour was noted.
-Using Table \ref{eqtable} equations \cite{vibnote} \cite{vibnote2}, in addition to the x and y values taken from the peaks highlighted in figure \ref{intrograph} the logarithmic decrement and the period of damp oscillation was approximated.
-Using these equations values for the damping ratio $\zeta$ and natural frequency $\omega_n$ were obtained and substituted into the formal equation shown in equation \ref{2otf}.
+Using Table \ref{eqtable} equations and the x and y values taken from the peaks highlighted in Figure \ref{intrograph}, the logarithmic decrement and the period of damped oscillation was approximated.
+Using these equations values for the Damping Ratio $\zeta$ and Natural Frequency $\omega_n$ were obtained and substituted into the formal equation shown in equation \ref{2otf}.

+\begin{wrapfigure}{r}{0.6\textwidth}
+\vspace{-25pt}
+  \centering
+  \captionof{table}{Table Showing Key Parameter Calculations \cite{vibnote},\cite{vibnote2}}
+  \includegraphics[trim = 0 0 0 0, clip, width=\linewidth]{eqtable.png}
+  \label{eqtable}
+\end{wrapfigure}

 \begin{align}
 \frac{ y(s) }{ u(s) } &=\frac{ k\cdot \omega_{ n }^{ 2 } }{ s^{ 2 }+2\zeta \omega_{ n }s+\omega_{ n }^{ 2 } } \label{2otf}
 \end{align}

-In order to obtain a single transfer function which represents the system as a whole for varying elevators angle steps, estimated transfer functions were found for each test case.
+In order to obtain a single transfer function which represents the system as a whole for varying elevators angle steps, analytical transfer functions were found for each test case.
 These parameters were then averaged obtaining a single fit transfer function where gain was changed to model different elevator angle step inputs.
 This captured some of the behaviour of the system as step level varied.

 \begin{wrapfigure}{r}{0.5\textwidth}
   \begin{center}
-  \vspace{-20pt}
+\vspace{-25pt}
 \includegraphics[trim = 10 10 10 10, clip, width=0.49\textwidth]{kgraph.pdf}
 \end{center}
 \caption{Graph Finding the Gain For Each Step Input}